 Turning off your air conditioner will not only be useless in reducing your energy consumption, but it can also lead to the next myth.

-If you turned off your air conditioning unit, by the time you get home, the house will be a lot warmer than desired.
+If you turn off your air conditioning unit, by the time you get home, the house will be a lot warmer than desired.
 Your solution?
 Set the temperature to the lowest as you try to get all the warm air out.
 However, as Energy Star points out, all this does is unnecessarily waste electricity – the rate at which your air conditioning unit can cool your house will not be affected by the sudden lowering of the thermostat.

 Unless your unit is one of those expensive AC units with adaptive, smart, or intelligent recovery features, the set point of your thermostat should remain the same regardless of the initial temperature you dialed up.